jjrom/resto/README.md

 Note: a step by step guide for installing https on Mac OS X is provided in the FAQ section below

+**IMPORTANT - Configure "RewriteBase" value within $RESTO_TARGET/.htaccess**

+Edit this value so it matches your alias name.
+If you use the same alias as in 2. (i.e. '/resto/') there is no need to edit $RESTO_TARGET/.htaccess file

 **Restart apache**

         apachectl restart

+### Web server option 2 : nginx

+For a comprehensive migration from apache to nginx, [you should read this article](https://www.digitalocean.com/community/tutorials/how-to-migrate-from-an-apache-web-server-to-nginx-on-an-ubuntu-vps)

+The resto nginx configuration block should look like this :

+        # Tell nginx to use php-fhm
+        location ~ \.php$ {
+                fastcgi_split_path_info ^(.+\.php)(/.+)$;
+                fastcgi_pass unix:/var/run/php5-fpm.sock;
+                fastcgi_index index.php;
+                include fastcgi_params;
+        }

+        # deny access to Apache .htaccess files
+        location ~ /\.ht {
+                deny all;
+        }

+        # resto url rewrite configuration
+        location /resto/ {
+                if (!-e $request_filename){
+                        rewrite ^/resto/(.*)$ /resto/index.php?RESToURL=$1 last; break;
+                }
+        }

+**IMPORTANT** the previous configuration assumes that your resto installation is in the "resto" directory within the web server document root.
+If it is not the case, you should change all "/resto/" occurences in the configuration example to match your installation

 ### PostgreSQL configuration